lrynek/design-patterns/sfcasts/cor-sf-config-and-nullobject.md

 which is pretty handy.
 I don't want to deviate that much from the original pattern's design, so I'll undo that, but it's good to keep in mind.

-Next: Meet the Chain of Responsibility's *cousin* - the *Middleware* pattern.
+Next: We'll meet the Chain of Responsibility's *cousin* - the *Middleware* pattern.